bchociej/platform-ng/README.md

 Rapid, sane configuration of ExpressJS.
 0.2.x will probably be the last minor series to use express 3.

+Platform-ng is retty robust at this point, and there are a handful of known production uses across at least 3 organizations.

+That said, platform-ng has not been exhaustively tested, so use it at your own risk.
+Importantly, platform-ng is provided AS IS and WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE IMPLIED WARRANTIES OF MERCHANTIBILITY OR FITNESS FOR A PARTICULAR PURPOSE.

+Pull requests welcome, questions to bchociej on github or <platform-ng@chociej.io>.

 App File (e.g. app.js)
 ----------------------